How to add a form to blog using Google Docs

 Forms are a good way to collect information from readers of your blog.
 For instance, you can add a survey to get feedback, add a contact form to allow for private comments, or include a form to collect addresses for a mailing list.

 There are many tools available to generate forms to include on your blog and an online search will provide you with many results.
-Besides Google Docs, Jotform (free) and Formstack offer similar form generator tools.
+Besides Google Drive, Jotform (free) and Formstack offer similar form generator tools.

 Create Form